 We love our road trips.
 Driving 23 hours from Toronto to Florida is something that we’ll do once, twice, sometimes three times a year.
 With 2 or sometimes 4 people in the car at one time you need multiple USB charging outlets available so that everyone can charge up whatever electronic device they are using to keep them from getting bored.
 Tablets, cell phones, DVD players, mp3 players…sometimes with all your advanced planning you still can run out of juice when you are in transit for long periods of time on the highway.
 Whenever we are on a road trip we have the GPS plugged into the 12-volt dashboard socket (aka cigarette lighter) and this Universal USB Car Charger plugged into the armrest console outlet for any of the passengers to use.
 You can’t go on a long road trip without a car charger…

 Michael Soncina recommends…

 Being organized is a skill that frequent travelers should try to master.
 Unfortunately, I am one of those people who need all the help he can get.
-Fortunately, while surfing the Internet I discovered a fascinating invention called “The Cocoon,” a carrying case with a series of organizational compartments centered on organizational elastics.
-I bought the medium-sized Cocoon organizer and find it perfect to organize all of my electronics, since I have my adapters, iPod, external battery and all needed cables with me at all times.
-I intend to buy a small and large Cocoon case to organize my belts and ties, as I am often away for business travel.
-I will probably use the small one to organize gum, hand sanitizer and other necessities for air travel.
-Since using the Cocoon I am more organized, lose less things and travel easier.
+Fortunately, while surfing the Internet I discovered a fascinating invention called “The Cocoon,” a carrying case with a series of organisational compartments centred on organisational elastics.
+I bought the medium-sized Cocoon organiser and find it perfect to organise all of my electronics since I have my adapters, iPod, external battery and all needed cables with me at all times.
+I intend to buy a small and large Cocoon case to organise my belts and ties, as I am often away for business travel.
+I will probably use the small one to organise gum, hand sanitizer and other necessities for air travel.
+Since using the Cocoon I am more organised, lose fewer things and travel easier.